ligma-techlologies/SheinEssay/README.md

 # She!nEssay
-The word processor of all time
+The word processor of all time.
+The master branch serves as the original 1.0.0 update